-Despite the current market correction in 2008, prices are still high and in many areas it is difficult to find good deals where the rental cover allows for maximum borrowing.
-Rents should catch up with prices in the long run, but this is the key challenge in many areas of the UK today, particularly with mortgage lending rates being set at a premium.
+Despite the current market correction since 2008, in many areas it can still be difficult to find good deals where the rental cover allows for maximum borrowing.
+Rents will level up with prices in the long run, but this can be a challenge in many areas of the UK today, particularly with mortgage lending rates being set at a premium.

-While everyone would love to always buy BMV, finding deals that are significantly below market value can take a lot more time and effort than simply buying closer to the open market value (OMV).
+While everyone would love to always buy BMV, finding deals that are significantly below market value takes a lot more time and effort than simply buying closer to the open market value (OMV).
 There are times in the market cycle when property prices may be rising steeply.
 At such times, if the figures work with regard to rents and you have the money for deposits but not the time to look for BMV deals, it may still be the right answer for you to buy at open market value.

-A slow, flat or even falling market with media-driven fear of a crash provide ideal conditions for finding below market value deals, as vendors are anxious about achieving a quick sale.
+A slow, flat or even falling market, with media-driven fear of a crash provide ideal conditions for finding below market value deals, as vendors are anxious about achieving a quick sale.

-Market falls, or 'corrections', are not a problem for the long-term property investor as prices will recover and rise in the long term.
+Market falls, or corrections, are not a problem for the long term property investor as prices will recover and rise in the long term.
 Buying below market value allows a wide margin on purchase price to value, so mitigating the risk of making a loss on the property should you want or need to sell it quickly.
 This margin should be adjusted in keeping with market conditions when buying.